Big East men's basketball tournament: 2001–2003

+2004–2008

-From 2004 to 2008, after the Big East again eliminated its division structure, schools again were seeded based on conference record and tiebreakers.
-The #5 through #12 seeds played in the first round, and the #1 through #4 seeds received byes into the quartfinal round.
-The Big East′s membership varied between 13 and 16 schools during these years, but only the teams which finished 12th or higher in the conference after the application as necessary of tiebreaking criteria qualified for the tournament.
+In 2004, after the Big East again eliminated its division structure, its 14 schools again were seeded based on conference record and tiebreakers.
+The teams which finished below 12th place did not qualify for the tournament.
+The #5 through #12 seeds played in the first round, and the #1 through #4 seeds received byes into the quarterfinal round.

+In 2005 the conference's membership dropped to 12 schools, and St. John's was ineligible for the tournament due to sanctions imposed on its program.
+The other 11 teams were seeded based on conference record and tiebreakers, and the #6 though #11 seeds played in the first round, while the #1 through #5 seeds received byes into the quarterfinal round.

+The Big East's membership stood at 16 schools from 2006 through 2008.
+During these years, seeding returned to its 2004 format: Only the teams which finished 12th or higher in the conference after the application as necessary of tiebreaking criteria qualified for the tournament, the #5 through #12 seeds played in the first round, and the #1 through #4 seeds received byes into the quarterfinal round.

 2009–2013

 In 2009, the conference returned to a tournament format that included all member schools (16 from 2009 to 2012, and 14 in 2013).
-The teams seeded #9 through #16 played first-round games, teams seeded #5 through #8 received a bye to the second round, and the top four teams received a double-bye to the quarterfinals.
+From 2009 through 2012, the teams seeded #9 through #16 played first-round games, teams seeded #5 through #8 received a bye to the second round, and the top four teams received a double-bye to the quarterfinals.
 The final Big East tournament held by the original Big East Conference, which took place in 2013, saw only 14 teams compete—West Virginia had left the Big East for the Big 12 Conference after the 2011–12 season, and Connecticut was barred from the tournament due to an NCAA postseason ban for academic reasons.
-In that tournament, the teams seeded #11 through #14 played in the first round, with byes remaining the same as in the 2010–2012 period.
+In that tournament, the teams seeded #11 through #14 played in the first round, with byes remaining the same as in the 2009–2012 period.

 Throughout the 2009–2013 period, all member schools participating in the tournament were seeded in the tournament based on their conference records.
-Non-conference games were ignored.
-Ties were broken using an elaborate set of tiebreaker rules, with the first two tiebreakers being head-to-head record and common record against the next-best conference team.
+Ties were broken using a set of tiebreaker rules, with the first two tiebreakers being head-to-head record and common record against the next-best conference team.